 Management estimates the DBO annually with the assistance of independent actuaries.
-The estimate of its post-retirement benefit obligations is based on standard rates of inflation, medical cost trends and mortality.
+This is based on standard rates of inflation, medical cost trends and mortality.
 It also takes into account the Group's specific anticipation of future salary increases.
 Discount factors are determined close to each year-end by reference to high quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.